CaptEmulation/nitrogen-website/source/guides/start/camera.md

 });
 ```

 In Nitrogen, users, devices, and applications communicate with each other over messaging.
 There is a class of messages called [commands](/docs/concepts/commands.html) that control the operation of a device.
-Principals, if they have the permission to do so, can send messages to devices to ask that a particular operation is performed.
+Principals, if they have the permission to do so, can send messages to devices to ask that an operation is performed.
 Devices watch their stream of messages, take appropriate action(s) in response to commands, and send messages in response.

 Because watching these message streams is a common operation, the client library defines a [commandManager](/docs/nitrogen/commandManager.html) class that provides the base functionality that can you can extend.
 For this device, we are using the [CameraManager](/docs/managers/cameraManager.html) subclass that knows how to control the camera device given a message stream that contains cameraCommands.
 Behind the scenes, the [CameraManager](/docs/managers/cameraManager.html) opens a message subscription to receive these messages in real time.